I paid my kids $100 to read “The Subtle Art of Not Giving a F*ck”

 - Improving your life hinges not on your ability to turn lemons into lemonade, but on learning to stomach lemons better.
 Everything sucks some of the time.
 So the question becomes: what struggle or sacrifice are you willing to tolerate?

-For my full review of the book, connect with me on www.goodreads.com.
+For my full review of the book, connect with me on Goodreads.

-My boys had to answer a list of questions and write a one-page report.
-After a review and 1/1 discussion, I handed each a $100 bill.
+My boys had to answer a list of questions and write a one-page report on what they learned from the book.
+After a review and a one on one discussion, I handed each of my boys a $100 bill.